 Me, unless a different photographer is listed in the photo description.
 My sister also took some of the photos for her posts.

 HOW ARE THESE RECIPES ORGANIZED?

+Before starting this blog, my system for archiving the recipes that found or invented looked the picture below.
 Now there is a recipe index.
 You can also use the search feature in the upper right corner.